setir5/rsschool-cv/cv.md

 Polishchuk Stanislav

-Contact info: 0688288644 - Phone number Polishchuk1stas@gmail.com, - Email
+Contact info: 0688288644 - Phone number Polishchuk1stas@gmail.com, - Email, Setir5 - My Discord username

 I want to learn how to code and be able to make a website